warmana/cloudant-docs-fork/source/includes/basics/_index.md

 </table>

 #### Frequently Asked Questions about Cloudant on Bluemix Local
-**Does Cloudant have an architecture diagram for deployments in Bluemix Local?**
-<p>Yes, it can be found here: https://ibm.box.com/s/7kycwiiyyoz4a651l6lkuafkylu0eo6p</p>

 **How is Cloudant for Bluemix Local deployed?**
 <p>You must download the OVA and ISO files and upload them to the datastore.
 You must
-provide Cloudant information on the network, datastore, and locations of the OVA and ISO files.
-Cloudant runs a script and wraps ovftool.
-This process creates the VMs with the proper settings and ISOs mounted.
-A startup script, packaged in the OVA, configures the networking and sets up reverse-ssh tunneling.
+provide your network, datastore, and locations of the OVA and ISO files to Cloudant.
+Cloudant runs a script and wraps the ovftool.
+This process creates VMs with the proper settings and ISOs mounted.
+A startup script, packaged in the OVA, configures the networking and sets up reverse SSH tunneling.
 Chef configuration management runs the remaining provisioning tasks.</p>

+**Where are the Cloudant VMs deployed?**
+<p>The VMs deploy within the private VLANs inside your Bluemix Local deployment.</p>

 **Can Cloudant be deployed within a normal customer maintenance window?**
-<p>Deploying Cloudant in your data center is still a lengthy process.
-Currently, Cloudant needs about 1-2 weeks of time to deploy and verify.
+<p>Deploying Cloudant in your data center is a lengthy process.
+Currently, Cloudant needs about 1-2 weeks time to deploy and verify your installation.
 Support is working to improve the deployment and automation process. </p>

 **Does Cloudant follow the same Bluemix CR/DR process?
 Can I decide when changes are deployed?**
 **Can I review the changes before they are deployed?**